phasetr/kindle-linear-algebra-for-newcomers/what_is_linear_algebra.rst

 =============================

 We use statistics in many branches, including humanities and sociology.
-E.g., natural language processing has many humanity and infomation theoretic elements.
+E.g., natural language processing has many humanity and information theoretic elements.
 This area needs broad knowledge including probability and statistics.
 Interested readers should learn, e.g., principal component analysis.